 Despite the fact I ran several busy Yahoo Communities and usually had about 10 chat windows open at once, in those early years I go so much done.
 I could write well over 1000 words a day (even on days where I was working full time and maintaining my house).

 As the years have moved on I find the internet (among other things) has become a real distraction.
 Not to mention an addiction.

 Typical Day online

-Please note I CHECK the emails but I almost never reply to any or even file/delete any.
-No I seem to like the punishment of checking emails for about a week before getting overwhelmed with the amount in my inbox and having to spend hours clearing through.
+No, I seem to like the punishment of checking emails for about a week before getting overwhelmed with the amount in my inbox and spending hours clearing through.

 I will then usually repeat all this, almost immediately (after all, I may have received a new email….that I am not ready to reply to!)

 If I’m being good I will log in to my degree module I’m studying to check where I should be up to.

-Attention Span, What Attention Span?
+Attention Span?
+What Attention Span?

 The internet also does this and worse, if your broadband takes more than like 10 seconds we are all raging.
 We will open multiple tabs to check things all at the same time.
 While waiting for email to load we dive to another tab and check the forum…

 What Can Be Done?

 Decide on your time – Do you want to spend 2 hours on Pinterest or Facebook or a forum?
 If you do, fine but plan it!
 Otherwise limit your time to say 30mins.
 Get a timer, put it on and go.

 A Day Without – If you can, try and go a day without the internet or your phone.
 Even better if you can make this a weekly thing.
 Or try a cut off such as no internet except between 8pm and 10pm every day.

 We writers are living many lives.
-The characters that are important to us are always there, beneath the surface.
-Their stories, personalities, sorrows, joys are always present.
-Add to that life’s responsibilities and everything else then distraction can be very damaging.
+Characters that are important to us are always beneath the surface.
+Their stories, personalities, sorrows, joys always present.
+Add to that life’s responsibilities and everything else, then distraction can be very damaging.